Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis

 \subsection{Secure Boot}

-Attackers who can load unauthorised bootloaders and secure/non-secure world binaries can easily disable critical security mechanisms, e.g.\ the TEE and file-based encryption, and execute their own code.
-Secure boot is designed to enforce the loading of authorised and authentic software components that underpin the device's security.

-Mobile devices contain multiple bootloader stages of increasing complexity and decreasing security privilege.
-After receiving a reset signal, the SoC's ROM (BL1) performs basic setup operations, including power-on self-test (POST) and clock initialisation.
-The trusted world binary and secure monitor firmware (BL2) are authenticated and loaded after SoC ROM, but \emph{before} loading the non-secure world image with the native OS and its applications.
-A generic overview of the ARM boot procedure is shown in Figure~\ref{tz:tfbf}.
+Adversaries with the ability to load unauthorised bootloaders and secure/non-secure world binaries may trivially disable critical security mechanisms.
+Consequently, secure boot procedures have been deployed for cryptographically enforcing the use of authorised software components at boot-time.
+Mobile devices contain multiple bootloader stages of increasing complexity and decreasing security privilege; a generic boot procedure is shown in Figure~\ref{tz:tfbf}.
+At the beginning, code within on-SoC ROM (BL1) is used to perform basic SoC setup operations, e.g.\ power-on self-test (POST) and clock initialisation, after receiving a reset signal.
+The trusted world binary and secure monitor firmware (BL2) are subsequently authenticated and loaded thereafter.
+Importantly, this is done \emph{before} loading the non-secure world image containing the native OS and its applications (BL3).

-The prevailing technique is to verify a chain of signatures beginning with an initial root of trust (RoT), such as immutable on-SoC ROM.
-The RoT contains a hash of a public key certificate that is used to verify the signature of the next bootloader.
-This hash may also be stored in on-SoC one-time programmable (OTP) eFuses.
-Bootloaders are signed using the manufacturer's private key; the boot process is stopped if an unauthorised component is loaded that fails signature verification.
-The RoT verifies and loads the following bootloader, which itself contains a public key for authenticating the next bootloader.
-This process is repeated until the non-secure world image is loaded and executed (Figure~\ref{fig:auth_boot}).
+For authenticating each component, a common method involves verifying a sequence of digital signatures from the initialisation ROM, which is inherently trusted.
+The ROM contains a public key certificate---a hash of which may reside in one-time programmable (OTP) eFuses---for verifying the signature of the second bootloader.
+Upon successful verification, this bootloader is loaded, which itself contains a public key for verifying and loading the following bootloader.
+The process is repeated until the non-secure world image is eventually loaded and executed (Figure~\ref{fig:auth_boot}).

-Publicly available information is scarce regarding the specific cryptographic algorithms used by OEMs during secure boot processes.
-However, we note that the ARM Trusted Board Boot requirements specifies the use of SHA-256 and RSA-2048 or 256-bit ECDSA for bootloader certificates, and AES-128 for hardware symmetric keys~\cite{arm:soc}.
-Some devices also contain eFuses that are permanently set (`blown') if signature verification fails during the boot process~\cite{knox_warranty}.
-The state of these eFuses persists through device restarts and resets.
-These are used to permanently signal to the main OS that unauthorised firmware was previously used that may have compromised device assets.
+Boot images are signed under a private OEM signing key; if any unauthorised components are introduced, the signature verification check will fail and the boot sequence terminated.
+Some devices also contain OTP eFuses that are permanently set (`blown') after failed checks, thus signalling that device assets may have been compromised~\cite{knox_warranty}.
+Details are scarce about the exact cryptographic algorithms used by OEMs, although the ARM Trusted Board Boot requirements specify SHA-256 and RSA-2048 or 256-bit ECDSA for bootloader signatures~\cite{arm:soc}.